Vegan Greek Salad with Almond-Cashew Based Feta

-Put blanched almonds and cashews in a bowl or stand vessel and pour fresh, warm water over them until everything is covered.
-Let soak for at least 1 hour.
-Then drain and rinse under clean water.
+Add blanched almonds and cashews to a bowl and cover them with fresh, warm water.
+Let the nuts soak for at least 1 hour, then drain and rinse under clean water.

-The next day, preheat the oven to 180°C/355°F. You’ll notice that the mixture lost more moisture and holds its form once you unwrap it from cheese cloth.
-Transfer it to a small oven-proof dish.
+The next day, preheat the oven to 180°C/355°F. Unwrap the mixture from the cloth – you should notice that it's drier then before.
+Transfer it to a small baking dish.

-In a small bowl, mix olive oil and dried herbs and brush the mixture all over the small ‚cheese’ ball.
-Afterwards, bake in the oven at 180°C/355°F for approx. 30 minutes, or until golden brown.
+In a small bowl, mix olive oil and dried herbs.
+Brush the mixture all over your "cheese" ball, then bake it at 180°C/355°F for approx. 30 minutes, or until it's golden brown on top.